JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 2. **It’s inconsistent.** Since the exact way things got downloaded depended on what happens to be installed on your system, download behavior was terribly inconsistent.
 Downloads that work on one system might not work on another one.
-Moreover, any issues someone might have, inevitably end up out of scope for Julia to fix — the typical answer is "fix your system `curl`/`wget`/whatever," which is not a very satifactory solution for someone using Julia who just wants to be able to download things and get on with their life.
+Moreover, any issues someone might have, inevitably end up out of scope for Julia to fix — the typical answer is "fix your system `curl`/`wget`/whatever," which is not a very satifactory solution for someone using Julia who just wants to be able to download things.

 3. **It’s inflexible.** The core requirements of downloading something are
    simple: URL in, file out.
 But maybe you need to pass some custom headers with